Each time I attend a networking meeting, seminar or any business-related event, inevitably I will meet different coaches.

 - Create supportive environments.
 An example of this could be the actual space where you do your coaching and ensuring that it inspires and motivates you to do your best work.
 Another example could be having a supportive network of people to reach out to for help.
 The truth is all coaches need to have a coach themselves and having a coach can be part of that supportive environment.

-- Don’t try and serve everyone right away.
+- Don’t try to serve everyone right away.
 A lot of coaches come across as being desperate for clients and one of the common mistakes they make is to market themselves as a coach for any topic or issue.
 While there may be some truth that coaches really can coach anyone, what will work better initially is to choose a market or topic to focus on.
 Over time, a coach can expand into other markets or topics once they have gotten proven results.

 - Be willing to be in the trenches.
-This is another way of saying that it takes work to establish yourself as a coach.
+This is another way of saying it takes work to establish yourself as a coach.
 All too often, coaches give up easily when things may not be going as well as they had expected to.
-The coaches who succeed long term are the ones who have gone through good times and have also had their fair share of challenges.
+The coaches who succeed long-term are the ones who have gone through good times and have also had their fair share of challenges.
 It takes focus, discipline, persistence, commitment and eventually hard work, to achieve success as a coach.